-Answer: If the facility is still operating under its activated emergency plan, any currentlyactivated emergency plan will be recognized by surveyors as having met the full-scale exercise requirement for 2021.
+Answer: If the facility is still operating under its activated emergency plan, any currently-activated emergency plan will be recognized by surveyors as having met the full-scale exercise requirement for 2021 and 2022.
+The facility would continue to conduct its exercises of choice in January 2021 and January 2022.

 Scenario #4.
-Facility Y conducted a table-top exercise in January 2020 as the exercise of choice and was exempt from its scheduled full-scale exercise in November 2020 due to the COVID-19 PHE (that began in March 2020) and activation of its emergency plan.
-The facility in March 2021 resumed normal operations and is no longer operating under activation of its emergency plan.
+Facility Y conducted a table-top exercise in January 2020 as the exercise of choice and was exempt from its scheduled full-scale exercise in November 2020 due to the activation of its emergency plan as a result of the COVID-19 PHE (that began in March 2020).
+The facility resumed normal operations in March 2021 and is no longer operating under activation of its emergency plan.